Data Variables

 Last updated

-Data Variables are defined on any instance in the navigator such as Body or Heading.
+Data Variables are defined on any instance in the navigator such as Global Root, Body, or Heading.
 Variables can be found on the right panel in the settings tab.

 Variables are available within the instance they are defined on and any of its children.
-They are not available in the parent of the instance or on other pages (we will create global variables in the future).
+They are not available in the parent.

 System variable is a unique variable in that it exists by default, while all other variables are added by the user.